10 days / 9 nights

 Day 2 - Pipeline Road Hike & Jungle Boat Adventure & Miraflores Locks Visitor Center on the Panama Canal

 This morning you are picked up at the lobby of your hotel by an Ancon Expeditions of Panama Naturalist guide for the approx. 45-minute drive to Soberania National Park in the Panama Canal Watershed.
 Soon after you cross the Chagres River, you reach Pipeline Road.
 During World War II a pipeline was built along the Panama Canal to transport fuel from one ocean to the other in the event the waterway was attacked.
 Fortunately, it was never used.
 The gravel road built to maintain the pipeline provides excellent walking access to Soberania's 22,000 hectares (55,000 acres) of tropical rainforest.
 The park boasts an impressive list of 525 species of birds including the Black Hawk-eagle, Black-cheeked woodpecker, Black-breasted Puffbird, Broad-billed Motmot, Blue Cotinga, Purple-throated Fruitcrow, Masked Tytira, Violaceous Trogon, Fasciated Antshrike, Shining honeycreeper, and a great array of North American migrants.
 Soberania is also home to 105 species of mammals including large felines, Tamandua, Two and Three-toed Sloth, 4 species of monkeys, Agouti, some of which are listed under CITES (endangered species) and 59 endemic plant species in 4 life zones.
-Pipeline Road is a moderate, approx. 22 km (13.7 mile) trail, remains pretty much flat and passes through a mature forest.
-In most places the forest is clear of undergrowth, which makes it especially suited for observing shy, interior forest birds like tinamous and leaftossers.
+Pipeline Road is a moderate, approx. 22 km (13.7 miles) trail, remains pretty much flat and passes through a mature forest.
+In most places, the forest is clear of undergrowth, which makes it especially suited for observing shy, interior forest birds like tinamous and leaftossers.
 When visiting Pipeline Road you also have a good chance to find an army ant swarm and many of the birds that follow these swarms as they roam the forest floor.
 This is not a loop trail, so hikers can enjoy a hike suitable to their physical abilities and walking speed and return on the same route mid-morning to continue with the boat tour.
 Midmorning you board a comfortable 12 passenger expedition boat.
 The tour includes a voyage across Gatun Lake in the Panama Canal, where you pass gigantic cargo ships in sharp contrast with the natural surroundings.
-Along the way, you will have the opportunity to spot Green iguana and Three-toed sloth resting on tree branches, Crocodile, Osprey in the hunt for Peacock bass, Snail kite and Keel-billed toucan among other wildlife.
+Along the way, you will have the opportunity to spot Green iguana and Three-toed sloth resting on tree branches, Crocodile, Osprey in the hunt for Peacock bass, Snail kite, and Keel-billed toucan among other wildlife.
 After picnic lunch on the boat, continue to the Miraflores Locks Visitor Center on the Panama Canal.
-Located on the East side of the Miraflores Locks, the Visitor offers several floors of exhibition halls where you will learn about the history of the Panama Canal construction, its various operations, its participation in the world market and the importance of the watershed.
+Located on the East side of the Miraflores Locks, the Visitor offers several floors of exhibition halls where you will learn about the history of the Panama Canal construction, its various operations, its participation in the world market, and the importance of the watershed.
 The lookout terrace allows for observation of transiting ships (transit times vary daily).

 Night at the Gamboa Rainforest Resort